Epidemic Vs. Pandemic: What Exactly Is the Difference?

 Still, the edges of these definitions are a bit blurred.
 Technically, an epidemic only refers to infectious diseases, but it's also been applied to non-diseases, like gun violence and opioids.
 Similarly, what constitutes a pandemic is also a bit unclear.
 If we were to stick stringently to the definition, every illness that crosses the border from one country into another is a pandemic.

-Consider the current epidemic of coronavirus, a respiratory illness in China, for example.
-So far, officials have identified a few cases in the US, Thailand, and South Korea, says Gerald Keusch, MD, a professor of medicine and international health at Boston University.
-Technically, that’s a pandemic.
-But it hasn’t been declared one.
-“The United States have the public health capability to be screening at the airports, which we're doing now,” he says.
-“You could stop it in its tracks.
-It doesn't spread, and it doesn't have that same implication of ‘going viral’ as social media.”
-So, while something could have crossed borders to technically be a pandemic, if only a few people in other countries have reported being sick it doesn’t have the same urgency or fear factor as other illnesses that have been declared an international emergency.
+Consider the current epidemic of coronavirus, a respiratory illness that began in China before cases appeared in the US, Thailand, and South Korea.
+Technically, that’s a pandemic, says Gerald Keusch, MD, a professor of medicine and international health at Boston University.
+But it wasn't initially declared one.
+While something could have crossed borders to technically become a pandemic, if only a few people in other countries have reported being sick it doesn’t have the same urgency or fear factor as other illnesses that have been declared an international emergency.

 And that fear factor seems to truly be the connotation that words like “epidemic” and “pandemic” strike.
 When the news declares gun violence, the opioid crisis, or this year’s influenza as an epidemic, it’s supposed to tell us that there’s a sense of urgency to fix the problem.